The Dining Room

 On the bow-fronted mahogany sideboard are a number of pieces of early eighteenth-century Chinese Export armorial porcelain, bearing the arms of Stephen Sulivan, a director of the East India Company and an ancestor of Lord Faringdon.

-Either side are a pair of William IV cut glass five light candelabra circa 1830.
-They are part of a series of lighting supplied to the 6th Duke of Devonshire in 1831 for use in his London residence, Devonshire House, by the leading manufacturer of chandeliers, W. & H. Perry.
-Payment is recorded in the 6th Duke's accounts for the supply of lamps in 1831 at a total cost of £60.7s 6d.
-This figure was not only for this pair of candelabra but also included the supply of other candelabra and at least three chandeliers, one of which hangs in the Yellow Drawing Room here at Buscot Park.
-This pair was purchased by the Trustees at the Chatsworth Attic Sale organised by Sotherby's in October 2010.
+Either side are a pair of William IV cut glass five light candelabra c.
+1830.
+They are part of a group of lighting supplied to the 6th Duke of Devonshire in 1831 for use in his London residence, Devonshire House, along with at least three chandeliers, one of which hangs in the Drawing Room at Buscot Park.
+They were supplied by London’s leading manufacturer of chandeliers, W. & H. Perry, which provided fittings for royal residences such as Carlton House and the Royal Pavilion, Brighton.
+This pair was purchased by the Trustees of the Faringdon Collection at the Chatsworth Attic Sale organised by Sotheby’s in October 2010.
 The left-hand candelabra has been extensively restored.

 The chandelier is a fine example of English red flushed overlay (strawberry glass) of about 1860.
 On the mantelpiece is a French nineteenth-century clock with a barley-sugar glass mechanical waterfall.